Surfacing Program Calls as Web APIs

 . . .

 In order to distinguish the name of the other (the API) Job class the GetJobCommand receives an optional parameter with the suffix to append to the job class name when starting the job.
-If the class for the Web APIs was called MyJobService, then the GetJobCommand call would look like this:
+The name of the API Job class used is the concatenation of the class in the appsettings "Class" value plus the suffix modifier passed to the GetJobCommand method.

 Command command = GetJobCommand("Service");